Troubleshooting local installation

 503 error from haproxy means that the

-script has been run when the containers already existed and old values are cached somewhere.
-Try removing all containers (docker-compose down
+prepare-env.shscript has been run when the containers already existed and old values are cached somewhere.
+Try removing all containers (docker-compose down) and force rebuild of all images (docker-compose build --no-cache).

 The application works, but any attempt to register new user fails with a generic error.